How to Visit Stonehenge For Free | Everything You Need to Know

 Or, you can purchase an English Heritage Overseas Visitor Pass.
 This is a better option for shorter stays in England.

+You can buy a 9-day pass for £37.00, or a 16-day pass for £44.00.
+It includes free access to Stonehenge as many times as you’d like, as well as 100 other sites around the country.
 If you’re a family visiting Stonehenge, the Family English Heritage Overseas Visitor Pass is the best option.
 It costs £69.00 for 9 days and £79.00 for 16 days.
 It’s valid for two adults and up to four children under the age of 18 years old.

 This pass is great for all my history buffs and culture vultures.

+If you’re planning your visit to Stonehenge and looking for the most convenient option, a Stonehenge tour is your best bet.
 Tours transport you right to the site and provide a more detailed look at the history of this mysterious stone circle.
 When you understand something more, you appreciate it more.

 Best Stonehenge Tours From London

-You’ll also get to listen to an informative audio guide that will teach you more about this prehistoric stone circle.
+You can choose between a morning or afternoon tour.
+You’ll also get to listen to an informative audio guide available in multiple languages will teach you more about this prehistoric stone circle, neolithic houses surrounding landscape is full of barrows – Bronze Age burial mounds and the gift shop.
 Here are two of the best tour options from London to Stonehenge.

-London | Stonehenge and Bath Full-Day Tour
+London: Stonehenge and Bath Full-Day Tour

 You might also want to consider tours to Bath and Stonehenge from London.
 You can cover two awesome England attractions in one day.